Parga Greece Travel Guide

 Parga'its natural surroundings has many opportunities for active exploration and water-based fun.

 Walking in the Acheron River itself is an unique experience.
-Generally easy to moderate, it involves walking versus the current in icy, clear water over a rocky bed.
+Generally easy to moderate, it involves walking versus the existing in icy, clear water over a rocky bed.
 It might be physically demanding for those new to water walking.

 The Acheron River water is genuinely cold, even in summer.
 This provides a refreshing experience but prepare for the chill if you plan to walk or swim in it.